-During his remarks, McConville spoke about the Rotary Club’s importance in the Annandale community and how through its partnerships with other organizations such as the Annandale Chamber of Commerce and the Annandale Christian Community for Action (ACCA).
+During his remarks, McConville spoke about the Rotary Club’s importance in the Annandale community and how through its partnerships with other organizations such as the and the (ACCA).

 “There are a lot things that need to be done in Annandale and we just have to keep doing things to put our name out there,” said McConville.